Micaelatamir/Micaelatamir/README.md

 ## About Me

-Backend developer focused on building REST APIs with **Java** and **Spring Boot**.
+Backend Developer focused on building scalable systems, software architecture, and robust backend solutions.

-I work with system modeling, layered architecture, and backend solutions with a focus on clean code, scalability, and software engineering best practices.
-Currently expanding my knowledge in **Cloud Computing** with AWS and containerization with Docker.
+Interested in software engineering, layered architecture, system design, cloud computing, and modern development practices.
+I strive to design well-structured applications with a strong emphasis on maintainability, performance, scalability, and code quality.

+Currently expanding my expertise in AWS, Docker, Kubernetes, and modern backend technologies while building projects that strengthen my ability to design, develop, and evolve software systems efficiently and reliably.

 ---